earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-02-setup-git-bash-and-anacoda.md

 To customize the Miniconda distribution, you will set up a custom conda environment in <a href="{{ site.url }}/workshops/setup-earth-analytics-python/setup-python-anaconda-earth-analytics-environment/">lesson 4 of this module</a>.

 **Even if you already have Anaconda for `Python` 2.x or 3.x setup, you will still need to set-up Miniconda.** You can install Miniconda following the instructions listed below, even if you already have a full Anaconda installation.
-(Note that when you select the option for “Register Anaconda as my default Python 3.7” during the Miniconda installation, you will be asked to confirm that you want to make the Miniconda installation the default conda on your computer.
+(Note for Windows Users: if you already have Anaconda 3.7, you will be asked to confirm that you want to make the Miniconda installation the default conda on your computer when you select the option for “Register Anaconda as my default Python 3.7” during the Miniconda installation.
 If you have questions or concerns about this, please contact your course instructor.)

 ### Windows